 Contact dermatitis is another common cause of a swollen earlobe.
 This is typically due to an allergic reaction by the skin to some types of jewelry.
 Contact dermatitis can develop over time as the skin has increased exposure to the jewelry at issue.

 Nickel earrings may cause one or both of the earlobes to swell, as may other non-hypoallergenic metals.
 Avoiding jewelry that contains irritants can help prevent symptoms and allow the ears to heal.

 The skin on the ears can also react to lotion, perfume, or another body product.

 These reactions can make the skin red, inflamed, and itchy.
 It may also start to flake or shed and look very dry.

 If someone keeps track of what products cause their symptoms, it can help a dermatologist determine the ingredient that causes the reaction.

-A small injury or trauma may be enough to irritate and inflame the earlobe.
+A small injury or trauma may be enough to irritate and inflame the earlobe because bacteria can enter the body.
 Common injuries include:

 - pulling too hard on an earring